-You may have already seen an Easter garden.
-They’re also sometimes called a Resurrection garden or Grace garden.
+Have you tried the fun and Christ-centered activity of creating an Easter garden with your children?.
+You may also have heard them called Resurrection gardens or Grace gardens.
 This lovely idea has many different variations you can try and all of them are such sweet and meaningful Easter traditions.
 One thing our family loves to do is a mini Easter garden.
 It is a simple and wonderful tool to teach your children the meaning of Easter and celebrate Christ on Resurrection Sunday.

 We’ve done a few different types of Easter gardens but are enjoying this approach for a few key reasons: